-On top of these activities, Kraft Heinz conducts a comprehensive ESG materiality assessment every quarter.
+Kraft Heinz leverages materiality assessment to shape its sustainability strategy to ensure prioritisation on key topics material to the company.
 This dynamic assessment facilitates identification and prioritisation of the environmental, social and governance issues that are of greatest concern to stakeholders and which impact the success of the business.
-Kraft Heinz reevaluates these results with key stakeholders on an ongoing basis to reflect any changes and to allow for the inclusion of new or emerging issues which impact business operations across dynamic global markets.
+Kraft Heinz re- evaluates these results with key stakeholders on an ongoing basis to reflect any changes and to allow for the inclusion of new or emerging issues which impact business operations across dynamic global markets.